 By my standards, the inability of a scientist to communicate their discoveries is an essential failure.
 If we observe a pattern of nature, but insist that this pattern can only be seen by elites, then we are conflicted educators.
 We've created a class division.
 If we instead insist that observable patterns are only meaningful when shared, then science can be practiced in solidarity.
 Empirical science should illuminate the human experience, not alienate and reject it.

-I believe this humanist approach to empiricism is a healthy path toward mending our expertise crisis, by returning to a concept of academic discourse founded upon the fundamentals of public literacy and access to valuable learned experiences, teaching students how to use technology as a tool for their own freedom rather than a hierarchical machine to be placed within.
+I believe a healthy path toward mending our expertise crisis can be paved by returning to a concept of academic discourse founded upon the fundamentals of public literacy and access to valuable learned experiences, teaching students how to use technology as a tool for their own freedom rather than a hierarchical machine to be placed within.
 But this doesn't change the fact that science is conducted by humans with biases.
-It's likely a good idea to remind ourselves that intellectuals ultimately have the responsibility to critique outdated or manipulative ideologies and tell `the truth’, in whatever shape they most believe in.
+It's likely a good idea to remind ourselves that intellectuals ultimately have the responsibility to critique outdated or manipulative ideologies and `tell the truth’, in whatever shape they most believe in.

 Science and academia should be key tools not just in the discipline of civilizing each other, but in humanizing each other.
 For this to happen, schooling needs constant critical maintenance, and instructors who care.
 Unfortunately, the dismal crises of modern times leave one in constant disbelief that current scientific standards encourage sufficiently critical thinking...